algotom/broh5/README.md

 - The codebase is designed using the RUI (Rendering-Utilities-Interactions) concept, which is known as the MVC (Model-View-Controller) pattern in the GUI development community.
-The name 'MVC' may not be very intuitive for those new to GUI development.
-However, this design allows for the development of complex software and makes it easier to extend its capabilities.
+This design allows for the development of complex software and makes it easier to extend its capabilities.

 Installation